 Below: 2nd photo - The green sepals of the flower are much shorter than the petals.

 Below: 1st photo - Five stamens alternate with 5 infertile stamens and surround the ovary with its yellow-green style.
 2nd photo - Seed capsules of late August.

 Below: 1st photo - Lower leaves can be long and linear while upper leaves (photo above) are more ovate.
 2nd photo - The leaf stalks have fine hair, especially where they meet the stem.

 Notes: Fringed Loosestrife is indigenous to the Garden area.
 Eloise Butler catalogued it on May 8, 1910.
 On that date she was planting several of these plants that she obtained in Osceola, WI when she discovered that it was not only indigenous but abundant in the Garden.
 On Sept.
 15, 1919 she found some near the Belt-line Bridge and brought them in.
+More were planted in 1931.
 In her day and in her record the botanical name was Steironema cilatum.
 Martha Crone added plants in 1945.
 The plant is native to Minnesota in nearly all counties.
 In North America it is found throughout the lower Canadian Provinces and most states of the U.S. except CA, AZ, NV and LA.

 Lore: As explained above, the common perception that the plant has soothing powers over animals led people to tie a branch to the yolk of oxen, making them easier to handle.
 The plant is known to repel gnats and other irritating insects which maybe explains why the animals were easier to handle.
 Pliny the elder wrote that the odor of loosestrife would keep snakes away.